StevenBlack/bitcoin-energy-estimates/readme.md

 ## Introduction

 <p class="Text">
  Bitcoin mining uses a Proof-of-Work consensus mechanism.
-This is controversial for some because that supposedly requires a lot of electrical energy.
+This is controversial for some people because that supposedly requires a lot of electrical energy.
 We see claims the bitcoin network &ldquo;<span style='font-style: italic;'>uses as much electricity as a small country</span>&rdquo;, or <span style='font-style: italic;'>&ldquo;requires as much electricity as Belgium, or Chile.</span>&rdquo;
 </p>

 <p class="Text">